WOLFRAM LANGUAGE TUTORIAL

 Finding and setting values of symbols.

-Mathematica effectively stores all definitions you give as lists of transformation rules.
+The Wolfram Language effectively stores all definitions you give as lists of transformation rules.
 When a particular symbol is encountered, the lists of rules associated with it are tried.

 Under most circumstances, you do not need direct access to the actual transformation rules associated with definitions you have given.
 Instead, you can simply use and lhs=. to add and remove rules.
 In some cases, however, you may find it useful to have direct access to the actual rules.